Dzongkha vs Sanskrit

 Dzongkha vs Sanskrit Difficulty

 The Dzongkha vs Sanskrit difficulty level basically depends on the number of Dzongkha Alphabets and Sanskrit Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Dzongkha and Sanskrit are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Dzongkha and Sanskrit, which language is harder to learn?
-Time required to learn Dzongkha is Not Available while to learn Sanskrit time required is 20 weeks.
+Time required to learn Dzongkha is 38 weeks while to learn Sanskrit time required is 20 weeks.